mfaytak/afriphon/btd-1.md

 ## Statistical power

-Because of the need to model the data, it's important to have enough **statistical power**
+If you plan to model the data, it's important to have enough **statistical power**

-* Need to ensure you have collected numerous repetitions of the phenomenon you're after
+* Need to ensure you have collected numerous **repetitions** of the phenomenon you're after
 * Need to ensure that enough **speakers** are recorded (the more the better)
   * To get at the community average, instead of the idiosyncrasies of one speaker
+* We've necessarily used very small data sets for this demo: in reality larger numbers are needed

+For the average phonetics study, good power is obtained at 15-20 speakers (rule of thumb)

 # Conclusions